LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 ## Basics

-As well as navigating directories, you can interact with files on the command line: you can read them, open them, run them, and even edit them, often without ever having to leave the interface.
-Sometimes it is easier to do this using a Graphical User Interface, such as Word or your normal explorer, but the more you work here, the more it is useful, and the more you write scripts, the more you'll need this basic knowledge.
+As well as navigating directories, we can interact with files on the command line: we can read them, open them, run them, and even edit them, often without ever having to leave the shell.
+Sometimes it is easier to do this using a Graphical User Interface, such as Word or the normal explorer, but the more we work here, the more it is useful, and the more we write scripts, the more we'll need this basic knowledge.

-Here's a few basic ways to interact with files.
+Here are a few basic ways to interact with files.

-First, you can create a new directory.
+First, we can create a new directory.
-For convenience's sake, we will create it in the directory you extracted the data provided in advance.
+For convenience's sake, we will create it in the directory where we extracted the data provided in advance.
 Let's confirm that.

 ~~~